 Cobia are found in tropical, subtropical, and warm temperate waters around the world, except in the Eastern Pacific.
 In U.S. waters, they’re most abundant from Virginia south through the Gulf of Mexico.
 Cobia migrate seasonally in the Atlantic and Gulf of Mexico.
 Along the Atlantic coast, they move south and offshore toward warmer waters during the late fall and winter.
 Cobia found in the northeastern Gulf during the summer move to south Florida waters in the winter, possibly spending the winter near the Florida Keys.

 Cobia are pelagic – they live near the surface of the water column.
 They prefer to live near any structure in the water (buoys, debris, shipwrecks, and artificial reefs) or large animals (sharks, turtles, and stingrays).
 Cobia are rarely seen in large groups.
-Adult cobia tend to travel alone or in small pods.
+Adult cobia tend to travel alone or in small groups.

 Cobia grow fast when they’re young and more slowly as they get older.
 They grow up to 6 feet and 100 pounds and can live up to 12 years.
 Cobia are able to reproduce when they’re young – females mature at age 3 and males mature at age 2.
 Depending on their size, females have between 375,000 and almost 2 million eggs.
-Cobia spawn several times throughout their spawning season, which spans from late June to mid-August in the Southeast and from late summer to early fall in the Gulf of Mexico.
+Cobia spawn several times throughout their spawning season, which lasts from late June to mid-August in the Southeast and from late summer to early fall in the Gulf of Mexico.
 They spawn in coastal bays and estuaries.

 Cobia are strong, aggressive predators, feeding on fish, squid, and crustaceans.
 In fact, they’re nicknamed “crab eaters” because the bulk of their diet is crustaceans.
 Larger pelagic fishes prey on young cobia.